Students using VA benefits must meet certain academic requirements to continue using

 Kishwaukee College will not take any of the following actions towards any student

-Rehabilitation and Employment (Ch.
-31) benefits, while the payment from the U.S. Department
+Readiness and Employment Service (Ch.
+31) benefits, while the payment from the U.S.

 - Prevent their enrollment